 What is the common thing between sensory deprivation and sex?
 Let’s see – they are both very popular, they relieve tension, and they provide peerless pleasure.
 But there’s more.
 There’s a strong connection between floatation therapy and libido levels.
 Please, continue reading…

 We live in a society that is obsessed with sex.
-The sex is everywhere – it is in the movies, it is in the commercials, it is in the books, it rules the internet, and gosh darn it, it’s even in the politics.
+Sex is everywhere – it is in the movies, it is in the commercials, it is in the books, it rules the internet, and gosh darn it, it’s even in politics.
 According to a study made in 2011, the monthly unique Google searches of sex-related terms are close to the unbelievable 23 000 000.
 The keyword ‘sex’ alone is searched almost 3 000 000 times per month and the word ‘porn’ – 11 000 0000 times.
 Keep in mind that we are talking about an upward trend and this statistic took place seven years ago!

 Why is that?
 What makes sex such a hot potato?
 It’s simple.

 - It’s a powerful instinct.
 We humans, are animals.
 The innate sex drive that we have occurs naturally and we often find ourselves controlled by it.

 - The marketing strategies become more and more innovative and aggressive.
 Sex sells.
 It sells like crazy.
 That makes it the perfect product.
 The entrepreneurs know that and the businesses spend millions of dollars trying to place that product in front of as many eyes as possible.

 If you’re ready to get playful in the bedroom with some kinky sensory deprivation fun, try one of these sexy masks available from Amazon.